UofS-Pulse-Binfo/our-modules/README.md

 Hello!
-This is the code repository for the [Tripal modules showcase site](https://statonlab.github.io/hardwoods_tripal_showcase/)!
-This site showcases Tripal modules developed by the Staton laboratory and in use at [Hardwood Genomics](hardwoodgenomics.org).
+This is the code repository for the [Our Tripal module showcase site](https://uofs-pulse-binfo.github.io/our-modules/)!
+This site showcases Tripal modules developed by the University of Saskatchewan, Pulse Bioinformatics group and in use at [KnowPulse](http://knowpulse.usask.ca/portal).
 Our hope is that you'll consider trying out our modules and collaborating with us!

 ### Setting up your own site